ionathanch/system-f-redex/README.md

 * This doesn't belong here

 ## TODOs
-* Reimplement ANF translation over typing rules to avoid copying continuation in compilation of if expressions
+* Add booleans to F-ACC, F-H, ACC, hoisting
 * Consider adding fixpoints (this might be of interest for ACC... or not)
 * Finish Church encodings (F)
 * Add inventory of metafunctions and how to run things to this README